configcat/docs/website/versioned_docs/version-V1/sdk-reference/go.md

 **SemVer-based comparators** (`IS_ONE_OF_SEMVER`, `LESS_THAN_SEMVER`, `GREATER_THAN_SEMVER`, etc.)
 - accept `string` or `[]byte` values containing a properly formatted, valid semver value,
-- all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+- all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 **Number-based comparators** (`EQUALS_NUMBER`, `LESS_THAN_NUMBER`, `GREATER_THAN_OR_EQUAL_NUMBER`, etc.)
 - accept `float64` values and all other numeric values which can safely be converted to `float64`,
 - accept `string` or `[]byte` values containing a properly formatted, valid `float64` value,
-- all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+- all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 **Date time-based comparators** (`BEFORE_DATETIME` / `AFTER_DATETIME`)
 - accept `time.Time` values, which are automatically converted to a second-based Unix timestamp (`time.Time` values with naive timezone are considered to be in UTC),
 - accept `float64` values representing a second-based Unix timestamp and all other numeric values which can safely be converted to `float64`,
 - accept `string` or `[]byte` values containing a properly formatted, valid `float64` value,
-- all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+- all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 **String array-based comparators** (`ARRAY_CONTAINS_ANY_OF` / `ARRAY_NOT_CONTAINS_ANY_OF`)
 - accept arrays of `string` (`[]string`),
 - accept `string` or `[]byte` values containing a valid JSON string which can be deserialized to an array of `string`,
-- all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+- all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 ### Other options to create a user object